Those in the know know. Charm of Hakuba Norikura Onsen Ski Resort by Takuma Oike

 What kind of place is Hakuba Norikura Onsen Ski Resort?

-Hakuba Norikura Onsen Ski Resort (Hakunori) is located in the northern part of HAKUBA VALLEY in the northwestern part of Nagano Prefecture.
-As the name suggests, there is Wakakuri Onsen right at the foot of the ski resort, and the high temperature, brown water will soothe your body after slipping.
+Hakuba Norikura Onsen Ski Resort (hereafter referred to as Hakunori) is located in the northern part of HAKUBA VALLEY in northwestern Nagano Prefecture.
+As its name suggests, Wakaguri Onsen is located just at the foot of the ski resort, and its hot, brown-red waters are perfect for soothing your body after skiing

 Otari Village has a particularly high amount of snowfall even within HAKUBA VALLEY, with an average annual cumulative snowfall exceeding 6m, and it is a heavy snowfall area where it can fall more than 50cm in a day.
 The cold air that often flows from the Sea of Japan during the season crosses over the Northern Alps, and in this area, the northernmost village of Otari is often the first place to drop snow.
 This location, with the Sea of Japan about 20km north, is similar to Myoko, a region of heavy snowfall, which is about the same distance to the Sea of Japan.
 As a result, snowfall often increases by 10 to 20 cm compared to other ski resorts in HAKUBA VALLEY.